CartoDB/Windshaft-cartodb/docs/Map-API.md

     },
 ```

-Additoinally, static images from Torque maps and other map layers can be used together to generate highly customizable and versatile static maps
+Additoinally, static images from Torque maps and other map layers can be used together to generate highly customizable and versatile static maps.

 ####Caching

-It is important to note that generated imaged are cached from the live data referenced with the `layergroupid token` on the specified CartoDB account .
+It is important to note that generated images are cached from the live data referenced with the `layergroupid token` on the specified CartoDB account.
 This means that if the data changes, the cached image will also change.
-When linking dynamically, it is important to take into consideration the state of the data and longevity of the static image to avoid broken images or changes in how the image is displayed. to obtain a static snapshot of the map as it is today, and preserve the image long-term regardless of changes in data, the image must be saved and stored locally.
+When linking dynamically, it is important to take into consideration the state of the data and longevity of the static image to avoid broken images or changes in how the image is displayed.
+To obtain a static snapshot of the map as it is today and preserve the image long-term regardless of changes in data, the image must be saved and stored locally.

 ####Limits

 * While images can encompass an entirety of a map, the default limit for pixel range is 8192 x 8192.
-* Resulution limitations for jpgs are at default a quality of 85.
-LImitations for quality are restrictewd to a maximum of XXX dpi.
+* Resolution limitations for jpegs are at default a quality of 85.
+Limitations for quality are restricted to a maximum of XXX dpi.
-* Timeout limits for generating static maps are the same across the cartoDB editor and platform.
+* Timeout limits for generating static maps are the same across the CartoDB Editor and Platform.
 It is important to ensure timely processing of queries.

 ### Examples

-After Instantiating a map from a CartoDB account:
+After instantiating a map from a CartoDB account:

 <div class="code-title code-request with-result">REQUEST</div>
 ```bash